Virtual plane-wave imaging via Marchenko redatuming: Numerical Examples

-Figure \ref{Areal_Solutions} compares modelled and Marchenko areal sources responses at the surface for Lines '1' and '2', respectively.
-As a direct consequence of the excellent focusing performances discussed in Figure \ref{Plane_Focusing}, the match between the modelled and the retrieved areal responses is also very good, with mainly tapering-related minor differences in the left- and right-most portions of the gather.
+Figure \ref{Areal_Solutions} compares directly modelled and retrieved Marchenko areal-source-responses at the surface for Lines '1' and '2', respectively.
+As a direct consequence of the excellent focusing performances demonstrated in Figure \ref{Plane_Focusing}, the match between the modelled and the retrieved areal-responses is also very good, with mainly tapering-related minor differences in the left- and right-most portions of the gather.